 The City uses a range of approaches to facilitate affordable housing in the LGA.
 There are around 1,400 affordable rental housing dwellings in the LGA that are built, in the development pipeline or announced.
-The estimated affordable housing dwellings anticipated to be provided to 2030 is shown at Table 8.
+The estimated affordable housing dwellings currently anticipated in the LGA is shown at Table 8.
+No time frame has been applied to this table, it is based on what is known now about affordable housing in the pipeline, and what could be achieved under expanded planning controls given a range of assumptions about development in the various contribution areas.
 Estimates for some areas are difficult to establish.